Prediabetes: Management

-There is evidence that prediabetes is a curable disease state.
+Prediabetes is a curable disease state, and people can routinely return to normoglycemia (normal glucose metabolism) with interventions.
 Although some drugs can delay the onset of diabetes, lifestyle modifications play a greater role in the prevention of diabetes.
 Intensive weight loss and lifestyle intervention, if sustained, may improve glucose tolerance substantially and prevent progression from IGT to type 2 diabetes.
 The Diabetes Prevention Program (DPP) study found a 16% reduction in diabetes risk for every kilogram of weight loss.
 Reducing weight by 7% through a low-fat diet and performing 150 minutes of exercise a week is the goal.
 The ADA guidelines recommend modest weight loss (5–10% body weight), moderate-intensity exercise (30 minutes daily), and smoking cessation.

 There are many dietary approaches that can reduce the risk of progression to diabetes.
 Most involve the reduction of added sugars and fats but there remains a lack of conclusive evidence proving the best approach.

 For patients with severe risk factors, prescription medication may be appropriate.
-This may be considered in patients for whom lifestyle therapy has failed, or is not sustainable, and who are at high-risk for developing type 2 diabetes.
+The American Diabetes Association recommends that prescription medications may be considered for those with prediabetes, including those in a specific subgroup who are more likely to have a greater benefit from medications and are at a higher risk of progressing to diabetes.
+This subgroup of people includes those with a BMI greater than 35, age less than 60, women with a history of gestational diabetes, a fasting plasma glucose greater than 110 or an A1c greater than 6%.
+This may also be considered in patients for whom lifestyle therapy has failed, or is not sustainable, who are at high-risk for developing type 2 diabetes, or who prefer to take a medication.
 Metformin and acarbose help prevent the development of prediabetes, and also have a good safety profile.
 Evidence also supports thiazolidinediones but there are safety concerns, and data on newer agents such as GLP-1 receptor agonists, DPP4 inhibitors or meglitinides are lacking.